 - Applicant must agree to supply NeFAEA with a summary* of the activity as well as an accounting of how the award was used (supply copies of receipts, please) when the activity has concluded.

-- Application must be received by the NeFAEA Review Board by Monday, May 1, 2017.
-Applications/nomination forms are to be sent to Stephanie Scannapieco:
+- Application must be received by the NeFAEA Review Board by Friday, April 27, 2018.
+Applications/nomination forms are to be sent to Debbie Scarborough:

 - via email at email@example.com

 - Please click the link to the right or at the bottom of the page to download the application.
-THE_LESLIE_BEDDARD_SCHOLARSHIP
+The Leslie Beddard Scholarship Application

 * The summary should be approximately 150 words, written in a format that could be used as an article in our newsletter.